Samuel-16/Questioning-program-c-rewrite/readme.md

 # Querks of C learned

 - A 'char' is simply a one byte integer.
 Utf-8 used multiple bytes for non ascii characters, so characters like `'ア'` would actually take up multiple characters.
 - Structs cannot be given default values.
-A constant to be used to initalise them.
+A constant needs to be used to initalise them.
 - Unlike arrays, structs can be passed by value.